JRT-Git/teslaprep/model_3_checklist.md

    1. [ ] Keys
    1. [ ] Any other paperwork, title, etc.
 1. [ ] Flashlight
+1. [ ] Phone with Tesla App downloaded and logged in.
+You will use your phone to access your Tesla on delivery day.

 ## SECTION A - Verify pre-delivery vehicle records ##